frnsys/dust/readme.md

-Two output modes:

-- _Audio_: using piano samples (see `samples/readme.md`)
-- _MIDI_: Only tested with Bitwig.
+MIDI output: Only tested with Bitwig, but should work with any DAW.
 See setup instructions below.

 ## Bitwig MIDI setup